LibraryOfCongress/chronam/README.md

 After you have installed the system level dependencies you will need to install some application specific dependencies, and configure the application.

+### Install dependent services

+#### MySQL

+You will need a MySQL database.
+If this is a new server, you will need to start MySQL and assign it a root password:

+    sudo service mysqld start
+    /usr/bin/mysqladmin -u root password '' # pick a real password

+You will probably want to change the password 'pick_one' in the example below to something else:

+    echo "DROP DATABASE IF EXISTS chronam; CREATE DATABASE chronam CHARACTER SET utf8mb4; CREATE USER 'chronam'@'localhost' IDENTIFIED BY 'pick_one'; GRANT ALL ON chronam.* to 'chronam'@'localhost'; GRANT ALL ON test_chronam.* TO 'chronam'@'localhost';" | mysql -u root -p

+### Install the application

 First you will need to set up the local Python environment and install some Python dependencies: